 Housing assignments

 We will begin making assignments in late June and continue throughout the summer.
 Housing assignments are based upon the dates we receive your Housing and Dining Contract.
 For this reason, we encourage you to send this information in as soon as you decide to come to UNE.
-You will be able to access your roommate information beginning on July 15.
+You will be able to access your roommate information beginning in mid-July.

 While we try to accommodate hall requests, not every student will get his or her preferred hall assignment.
 Continuing students have priority selection in the spring of the previous year.
 Therefore, some halls fill to capacity sooner than others.
 The sooner you turn in your completed application, the better your chances are for getting your preferred assignment.